List of masters programs in bioethics

 This is a list of Master's degree programs with formal specializations / concentrations in Bioethics, by country.
-Degree programs may include, for example, Master of Arts, Master of Science, Master of Health Science and Master of Bioethics.
+Degree programs may include, for example, Master of Arts, Master of Science, Master of Health Science and Master of Bioethics (MBE).
 These may be dedicated programs, or specializations within other disciplinary programs, such as philosophy, law or health sciences, and refer to bioethics, health ethics, healthcare ethics, etc.

 Topics in Bioethics may be the subject of study within many disciplines in the Humanities, Law, the Social sciences and Health sciences, and not exclusively within dedicated bioethics programs.
 They may also be associated with Bioethics Centers and Institutes.
 Here are listed only those programs with formal bioethics designations or concentrations.